Discussing the Spectrum of Physics-Enhanced Machine Learning; a Survey on Structural Mechanics Applications: Grey PEML Schemes

+where often gradated masks are used to avoid asymptotic gradients in the optimisation \citep{sun2020surrogate}.
 In the case of estimating the state over a specified time window, the boundary condition becomes the initial condition (i.e.\ the state at $t=0$).

-The total objective function of the PINN is then formed as the weighted sum of the observation, physics, and boundary condition losses,
+The total objective function of the \emph{PINN} is then formed as the weighted sum of the observation, physics, and boundary condition losses,

-The flexibility of the PINN can then be highlighted by considering how the belief of the architecture is changed when selecting the corresponding objective weighting parameters $\lambda_k$.
-By considering the weighting parameters as 1 or 0, \Cref{tab:PINN_app_types} shows how the selection of objective terms to include changes the application type of the PINN.
-The column titled $\Omega_c$ indicates the domain used for the PDE objective term, where the significant difference is when the observation domain is used, and therefore the PINN becomes akin to a system identification problem solution.
+The flexibility of the \emph{PINN} can then be highlighted by considering how the belief of the architecture is changed when selecting the corresponding objective weighting parameters $\lambda_k$.
+By considering the weighting parameters as 1 or 0, \Cref{tab:PINN_app_types} shows how the selection of objective terms to include changes the application type of the \emph{PINN}.
+The column titled $\Omega_c$ indicates the domain used for the PDE objective term, where the significant difference is when the observation domain is used, and therefore the \emph{PINN} becomes akin to a system identification problem solution.

-\Cref{fig:pinn_framework} shows the framework of a generic PINN, highlighting where the data-driven and physics embedded aspects of the framework are.
-The framework shown is for the training stage of the model, where the network parameters $\mathbf{\Theta}$, and optionally the physical parameters $\theta$, are updated using an optimisation algorithm such as LBFGS \cite{liu1989limited} or Adam \cite{kingma2014adam}.
-Further prior physical knowledge can be added to PINNs by embedding more objective functions, such as initial conditions or continuity conditions, which can be formed directly from the output values of the network, or from the derivatives.
+\Cref{fig:pinn_framework} shows the framework of a generic \emph{PINN}, highlighting where the framework, specifically the loss function formulation, can be broken down into the data-driven and physics-embedding components.
+It is also possible to include the system parameters $\theta$ as unknowns which are determined as part of the optimisation process, i.e.\ $\mathbf{\Theta} = \{\mathbf{W},\mathbf{B},\theta\}$.
+Doing so adds the capability as an system identification tool, as well as equation solution discovery.
+In system identification, either equation discovery can be performed, where the aim is to determine the definition of $\mathcal{F}$, or parameter estimation, where the aim is to determine the values of $\theta$.
+The framework shown is for the training stage of the model, where the network parameters $\mathbf{\Theta}$, and optionally the physical parameters $\theta$, are updated using an optimisation algorithm such as LBFGS \citep{liu1989limited} or Adam \citep{kingma2014adam}.
+Further prior physical knowledge can be added to \emph{PINNs} by embedding more objective functions, such as initial conditions or continuity conditions, which can be formed directly from the output values of the network, or from the derivatives.